Vonng/pigsty/docs/MINIO.md

 **Expose Service**

-You can expose a multi-node minio cluster with [`haproxy_service`](PARAM#haproxy_service)
+You can expose a multi-node MinIO cluster with [`haproxy_service`](PARAM#haproxy_service)

-Here's an example of expose a 3-node minio cluster on their nodes。
+Here's an example of exposing a 3-node MinIO cluster on their nodes。

 ```yaml
 minio: